MONITOR CASH FLOW

-First and foremost, you will not be able to manage your cash flow if you aren’t aware of your cash flow status to begin with.
+First and foremost, you will not be able to manage your cash flow if you are not aware of your cash flow status to begin with.
 We suggest conducting a cash flow analysis to understand exactly where you stand financially.
 Examine your finances to determine the amount of funds that are coming in and what funds are going out (i.e., accounts receivable and accounts payable).
 From payroll and rent to utilities and paying suppliers, these costs all add up.
 How do they compare to your current cash on hand and sales projections?
 Once you understand your specific circumstances you will be able to better manage your cash flow.

 Many businesses are in the habit of paying their invoices as soon as they arrive.
 However, the longer you can wait to pay your business bills without falling late or in breach of an agreement, the longer you can keep your cash on hand.

-While it’s important to maintain your relationships with suppliers and creditors, strategically delaying some of your accounts payable is a valuable option during a business crisis.
+While it is important to maintain your relationships with suppliers and creditors, strategically delaying some of your accounts payable is a valuable option during a business crisis.
 Pay your bills when they are due and if you are in jeopardy of making a late payment be sure to contact your supplier/creditor.
 Most creditors and suppliers will grant you a little flexibility as long as you set up a timeline to pay your outstanding bills.

 Excess inventory or slow-moving inventory can have a negative impact on your cash flow.
 If your business needs to keep inventory in stock, review your inventory records to see which items can be reduced, eliminated, or ordered less frequently.
 If your sales are down, consider reducing your monthly order.
 For example, if you typically restock every week, consider reordering on a biweekly basis until your current crisis has passed.